MOHD-AZAM18/delta-demo/README.md

 # delta-demo
-this is demo for git and github again.. le fir agye
+this is demo for git and github again.